-Father of Ahmaud Arbery’s Shooter Gets Life for Hate Crime - NewsBreak
+Father of Ahmaud Arbery’s shooter gets life for hate crime - NewsBreak

-BRUNSWICK, Ga.
-(AP) — The white father and son convicted of murder in Ahmaud Arbery’s fatal shooting after they chased him through a Georgia neighborhood were sentenced Monday to life in prison for committing a federal hate crime.
+BRUNSWICK, Ga. — (AP) — The white man who initiated the neighborhood chase that ended with the fatal shooting of Ahmaud Arbery was sentenced Monday to life in prison for committing a federal hate crime.

-A U.S. District Court judge sentenced Travis McMichael and his father Greg McMichael, 66, in Brunswick.
-Both were previously sentenced to life without parole in a state court for Arbery’s murder.

-A federal jury in February convicted Greg McMichael, Travis McMichael and neighbor William “Roddie” Bryan of violating Arbery’s civil rights, concluding they targeted him because he was Black.
-All three were also found guilty of attempted kidnapping, and the McMichaels were convicted of using guns in the commission of a violent crime.

 The McMichaels told police they suspected Arbery was a burglar.
 Investigators determined he was unarmed and had committed no crimes.